uviclibraries/html-css/act-1.md

 <img src="images/act-1/first-content.png" alt="adding first content">

 - As you did before, **Save** your file and open it in your browser.
 Be sure to [hard refresh (↪)](https://www.howtogeek.com/672607/how-to-hard-refresh-your-web-browser-to-bypass-your-cache/) your browser if you do not see the changes you expect.
-- Feel free to try different heading tags to see the difference between them and find what works best for you.
+- Feel free to try different heading tags to see the differences between them.

-## Paragraph Tag
+### Paragraph Tag

 - The `p` tag is used for paragraphs.
-The content you want in a paragraph would go between the open and closed paragraph tags, as in the following example:<br>
+- The content you want in a paragraph would go between the open and closed paragraph tags, as in the following example:<br>
     `<p>Your paragraph content would go here.</p>`
 - We are going to add a couple of `p` tags and some content within them:<br>
         `<h2>Hello, Zuko here.</h2>`<br>